Coming to Church on Sunday Mornings : What Will be Different?

 Although it will all feel a bit different, we will get used to it quickly, and it is a good opportunity to gather together to hear God’s Word … we hope you can join us!

+We clean the church carefully between services.
 The church has completed and updated a thorough risk assessment, which you can see by clicking here.

 If you have any questions, please do contact us using the details that can be found here.